SystemsApproach/tcpcc/aqm.rst

 RED decides when to drop a packet and what packet it decides to drop.
 To understand the basic idea, consider a simple FIFO queue.
-Rather than wait for the queue to become completely full and then be forced to drop each arriving packet (the tail drop policy of the previous section), we could decide to drop each arriving packet with some *drop probability* whenever the queue length exceeds some *drop level*.
+Rather than wait for the queue to become completely full and then be forced to drop each arriving packet (the tail drop policy described in Section 2.1.3), we could decide to drop each arriving packet with some *drop probability* whenever the queue length exceeds some *drop level*.
 This idea is called *early random drop*.
 The RED algorithm defines the details of how to